tengrommel/GO_Cloud_Computing/Concurrency/Chapter4_Concurrency_Patterns_in_Go/note.md

 1. It is perfectly acceptable, albeit verbose, to write a select statement that performs this coupling;
 2. however, sometimes you can’t know the number of done channels you’re working with at runtime.

+## Error Handling
+>In concurrent programs, error handling can be difficult to get right.

+**With concurrent processes, this question becomes a little more complex.Because a concurrent process is operating independently of its parent or siblings, it can be difficult for it to reason about what the right thing to do with the error is.**